olivierdagenais/olivierdagenais.github.io/swe-book.md

 #### Test State, Not Interactions

 > With _state testing_, you observe the system itself to see what it looks like after invoking with it.
-With i_nteraction testing_, you instead check that the system took an expected sequence of actions on its collaborators in response to invoking it.
+With _interaction testing_, you instead check that the system took an expected sequence of actions on its collaborators in response to invoking it.

 The former is preferred because the latter is more brittle.